 2. European Court of Justice (ECJ) Claims

+Claiming Withholding Taxes through ECJ ClaimsWhen the Member States tax domestic investment funds differently than foreign investment funds on the same type of income, this constitutes discriminatory tax practice and is often unjustified.
+This often results in less favorable treatment between residents and non-residents in comparable situations.
 These tax practices are contradictory to the principle of free movement of capital within the EU.
 Article 63 of the Treaty of the Functioning of the European Union (TFEU) sets out the principles of the free flow of capital and states that restrictions on the movement of capital within the EU and between the EU and any third-party countries are prohibited.
 Article 65 of TFEU sets out that different tax treatments are allowed for foreign entities, only in situations where the tax provisions distinguish between i) taxpayers who are non-resident or ii) based on the place where their capital is invested, as long as it does not constitute a means of arbitrary discrimination or a disguised restriction on the free movement of capital and payments as defined in Article 63.

 The Complexities of ECJ ClaimsECJ claims are the most neglected withholding tax refund mechanism.
 The claims are highly complex and require a deep knowledge of the legislation and governing rules in place to achieve refunds.
 Furthermore, in most cases, custodians (who are often an investor’s go-to point for DTT claims) are generally unable to help with ECJ claims.
 Some countries still need to recognize the discrimination as identified in the relevant court cases and are therefore not refunding claims at present.
 However, it is important to submit claims to safeguard the investor’s right to a withholding tax refund as these claims are statute barred and could potentially expire.
 In our example, if the 2019 withholding tax remains unclaimed, the recovery opportunity will be lost at the end of 2021.